rogerkeays/fluent/README.md

     website.createSharedUrl("styles.css").getHttpContent().assertNotEmpty();

-*fluent* works by transforming the abstract syntax tree during compilation.
-If a method can't be resolved using Java's normal rules, *fluent* will rewrite it as such:
+*Fluent* works by transforming the abstract syntax tree during compilation.
+If a method can't be resolved using Java's normal rules, *Fluent* will rewrite it as such:

     object.method(params...) -> method(object, params...)